acweathersby/rum/rum_raw.md

 If all registers are used and there need's to be allocation for a new variable, stores in all previous blocks need to be created for that variable.

+# "Method" matching and naive Currying

+  TODO

+# Block passing -> Inlining

+  A block context can be passed to special "routines" that run within the context of the block.
+These routines are inlined during IR lowering, allowing for a flexible way to define iterators, generators, and even concurrent abstractions.

+# References

+ Allen C. Kay (1969) - The Reactive Engine http://www.chilton-computing.org.uk/inf/pdfs/kay. htm#annotations:11TuOt4oEeie8AsNFbhCaw